 Naturally, you want to make sure that you’re drinking a decaffeinated form of green tea otherwise the beneficial effects can be nulled.
 But as long as you go decaf, green is a great tea to help you sleep.
 That’s ’cause these teas contain theanine – an amino acid that encourages drowsiness and fulfilling sleep.

-As an added bonus, green tea can also contain flavonoids which prompt your metabolism to tick over during the night, helping with weight and appetite regulation.
+As an added bonus, green tea also contains flavonoids which prompt your metabolism to tick over during the night, helping with weight and appetite regulation.
 So if you want to lose weight while you sleep – who doesn’t? – this is your best tea for sleep.

 Valerian tea